graphql-go/compatibility-standard-definitions/README.md

 ### Implementation Details

 1- `puller`: Git clones the **GraphQL specification repository**.

+2- `puller`: Git clones the **GraphQL JavaScript reference implementation repository**.

-2- `puller`: Git clones a **GraphQL implementation repository**.
+3- `puller`: Git clones a **GraphQL implementation repository**.

-3- `extractor`: Pulls the type system definitions from the **GraphQL specification repository**.
+4- `extractor`: Pulls the type system definitions from the **GraphQL specification repository**.

+5- `extractor`: Pulls the type system definitions from the **GraphQL JavaScript reference implementation** via introspection.

-4- `extractor`: Pulls the type system definitions from a **GraphQL implementation** via introspection.
+6- `extractor`: Pulls the type system definitions from a **GraphQL implementation** via introspection.

+7- `validator`: Validates the schema of the **GraphQL specification** against the **GraphQL JavaScript reference implementation** schema.

+8- `validator`: Validates the schema of the **GraphQL implementation** against the **GraphQL specification** schema.

-5- `validator`: Compares the type system definitions of the implementation against the specification, the comparison is in two steps first the schema then the result values.
+9- `validator`: Compares the type system definitions of the specification against an implementation.

+Notes: When validating the schema we use the JavaScript reference implementation as middle layer for confirming that the specification is up-to-date.

 ### Further Work